Making Determinations - Mastery of the Jhanas

 Sit and make the determination as follows:

-"I will emerge from the first jhana for 14 min 30 seconds"
+"I will come out of the first jhana after 14 min 30 seconds"

-Rather than saying sit "go no higher than the first jhana" you say "emerge from" the first jhana at 12:15:10pm or in 15 min 10 secs.
+Rather than saying "go no higher than the first jhana" you say can "emerge from" the first jhana at 12:15:10pm or in 15 min 10 secs.

 Determining to sit "in" the jhana creates a trying mind, that wants to "get there."